Gapless topological phases and symmetry-enriched quantum criticality: Introduction

-The remainder of this paper is is organized as follows.
+The remainder of this paper is organized as follows.
 Since the essential concepts can be readily understood, we give an overview in Section~\ref{sec:overview}.
 This provides a self-contained summary for the reader in a hurry, and can serve as a guide to the other sections.
 In particular, it introduces and motivates the notion of \emph{symmetry flux}: this is the key player throughout this work and allows us to define topological invariants at criticality.
 Moreover, Section~\ref{sec:overview} gives a sense of how this invariant protects edge modes at criticality.
 Symmetry fluxes and edge modes are discussed more systematically in Sections~\ref{sec:symflux} and \ref{sec:edge}, respectively.
 Section~\ref{sec:classification} concerns the classification of $G$-enriched CFTs.
-A fermionic example is presented in Section~\ref{sec:ferm}, and, finally, in Section~\ref{sec:lit} we show how previous works fit into our framework.
+A $\mathbb Z_3\times \mathbb Z_3$ and a fermionic $\mathbb Z_2^f \times \mathbb Z_2^T$ example are presented in Section~\ref{sec:other}, and in Section~\ref{sec:lit} we show how previous works fit into our framework.
+Finally, Section~\ref{sec:higher} discusses generalizations to higher dimensions.